sguox002/leetcode/leetcode-all.md

 Most time, greedy approach is incorrect.
 So use it by caution. greedy can often be approached using recursion.

+<<-1058	Minimize Rounding Error to Meet Target    		42.7%	Medium
+given a double array, round up or down to get a sum of target. if yes, return the smallest rounding error. rounding error=sum(|round(p)-p|.
+- if all round up ->max, if all round down we get min.
+- greedy approach: we need use target-min to ceil. which one to choose? the one closet to the ceil. sort according to round to ceil error.
+- ceil (note the integer cannot count into ceil for example 8.0) ->>

 <<-1111	Maximum Nesting Depth of Two Valid Parentheses Strings    		72.3%	Medium
 very confusing question. count, ( +1 and ) -1. odd number group, even number group. greedy.